 Donald Maurice provides counsel to the financial services industry, successfully litigating matters in the state and federal courts in individual and class actions.
 He has successfully argued before the Third, Fourth and Eighth Circuit U.S. Courts of Appeals, and has represented the financial services industry before several courts including as counsel for amicus curiae before the United States Supreme Court.
 He counsels clients in regulatory actions before the CFPB, and other federal and state regulators and in the development and testing of debt collection compliance systems.
 Don is peer-rated AV by Martindale-Hubbell, the worldwide guide to lawyers.
-In addition to being a frequent speaker and author on consumer financial services law, he serves as outside counsel to RMA International, on the governing Board of Regents of the American College of Consumer Financial Services Lawyers and on the Governing Committee of the Conference on Consumer Finance Law.
+In addition to being a frequent speaker and author on consumer financial services law, he serves as outside counsel to RMA International, on the governing Board of Regents of the American College of Consumer Financial Services Lawyers, and on the New York City Bar Association's Consumer Affairs Committee.
 From 2014 to 2017, he chaired the ABA's Bankruptcy and Debt Collection Subcommittee.
 For more information, see https://mauricewutscher.com/attorneys/donald-maurice/

-Effective Jan.
-15, 2020, the Consumer Financial Protection Bureau increased the maximum civil monetary penalty it can impose within its jurisdiction.
-The increases are required by federal law, which requires agencies to adjust for inflation each civil monetary penalty within an agency’s jurisdiction by Jan.
-15.
+The Consumer Financial Protection Bureau increased the maximum civil penalty it can impose within its jurisdiction after Jan.
+15, 2023.
+The increases are mandated by federal law, which requires agencies to adjust for inflation each civil monetary penalty within an agency’s jurisdiction by Jan.
+15, 2023.

 Just a few years ago, the annual review would primarily encompass federal activity.
 But a shift began in 2018, and by the close of this year, it’s clear there is far more state activity impacting consumer debt collection.